Cghlewis/data-mgmt-ed-research-book/_book/11-data-capture.md

 ### Non-public data sources

 Non-public, or restricted-use, data sources are files that cannot be directly accessed from a public website (e.g., school records data, statewide longitudinal data systems).
 These data are typically individual-level and may contain sensitive, usually identifiable, information or a combination of variables that could enable identification.
-Acquiring these sources usually involves a data request process (see Figure \@ref(fig:fig12-5)).
+Acquiring these sources usually involves a data request process (see Figure \@ref(fig:fig12-6)).
+It is important to begin looking into this during your planning phase to understand when the request should be initiated.
 This process may or may not be part of larger request for research process (e.g., if also collecting original data in school districts).
 In addition to an application or proposal, this request process may also include the submission of one or more of the agreements discussed in Section \@ref(hsd) (e.g., informed consent, DUA, confidentiality agreement).

 <div class="figure" style="text-align: center">
 <img src="img/data_request_process.PNG" alt="Example non-public confidential data request process" width="100%" />
-<p class="caption">(\#fig:fig12-5)Example non-public confidential data request process</p>
+<p class="caption">(\#fig:fig12-6)Example non-public confidential data request process</p>
 </div>

 If not already included in the provider's data request process, it is important to share the following information: